 The Turing Test is a trial applied to an artificial intelligence where conversation reveals whether the tester is talking to a person or a machine.
 It’s a test of the quality of the machine, whether an artificial intelligence is sufficiently sophisticated enough to trick a person into believing they’re talking to another person.
-The technology needing testing has changed a lot since Turing.
+The technology needing testing has changed a lot since Alan Turing invented the concept of the Turing Test.
 Now we’re part of what needs to be tested.
 Now we’re a component in a Mobius Mirror.

 The Turing Test can be performed by a human on a machine to gauge how advanced the intelligence of the machine is.
 But what happens when the human that’s doing the testing, and the machine being tested are connected?
 With neural interfaces and machine consciousness resembling human mind, is a new kind of “Turing Test” required, one where we attempt to discern who’s doing the thinking, the machines inside of us, or ourselves aside from our machines?